Thai jobless rate dips in fourth quarter but remains near multi-year high

 Thailand will start vaccinating priority groups, including health workers, against COVID-19 later this week, with the country’s first coronavirus vaccines due to arrive on Wednesday.

-Reporting by Kitiphong Thaichareon; Writing by Orathai Sriring; Editing by Ana Nicolaci da Costa; Editing by Ana Nicolaci da Costa
+Reporting by Kitiphong Thaichareon; writing by Orathai Sriring; editing by Ana Nicolaci da Costa, Larry King

 Our Standards: The Thomson Reuters Trust Principles.